As a professional.

 Don’t fear, “as a professional” may be written on the cover of James Bittman’s Trading Options as a Professional, but it is a perfect read no matter which level of options trading you are at.

-As an option trader, you must continue to learn and perfect the various topics of option trading.
+As an options trader, you must continue to learn and perfect the various topics of options trading.
 Once mastered you will be able to trade long or short, master the Greeks of your positions and portfolio, understand implied and realized volatility, and manage position risk.

-Trading Options as a Professional, not only gives you a good initial interpretation of these topics but delivers a clear understanding of what you need to know and how to use it to make you a better trader, professional or not.
+Trading Options as a Professional, not only gives you an excellent initial interpretation of these topics but delivers a clear understanding of what you need to know and how to use it to make you a better trader, professional or not.

 Who is the author James Bittman, why does this book succeed where so many others have failed, and where does book fail – all questions we will answer.